 In short we can say that yes, whitening toothpastes do work, but they have their limits.
-If you're brushing twice a day with a normal toothpaste using the correct technique, you're already a long way towards removing stains that build up from the things you eat and drink.
+If you're brushing your teeth properly twice a day with a normal fluoride toothpaste, you're already a long way towards removing stains that build up from the things you eat and drink.
 But, a specialist whitening product may well give you the boost you're looking for.

 Ingredients in teeth whitening toothpaste

 Whitening toothpaste may look much like any other toothpaste, but there are some key ingredients which make all the difference.
 It's good to understand a bit about these so you know exactly what you're putting in your mouth when you brush.

 First, there are abrasives which physically polish stains off teeth.
 Some common abrasives include: